ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 There are five possible types of cancellation reason - tender was `noObjectiveness`,  `unFixable`, `noDemand`, `expensesCut`, `dateViolation`.

-.. include::  http/tutorial/negotiation-prepare-cancellation.http
+.. http:example:: http/tutorial/negotiation-prepare-cancellation.http
    :code:

 You can change ``reasonType`` value to any of the above.

-.. include::  http/tutorial/negotiation-update-cancellation-reasonType.http
+.. http:example:: http/tutorial/negotiation-update-cancellation-reasonType.http
    :code: